 Another method I read about years ago was tail development.
 The chicks who develop tail feathers first are female.

-This is not something I expected.
-That either one of these methods would work with any sort of accuracy.
-But it still might not be true.
-It might be a fluke.
+But still, I thought, it might not be true, It might be a fluke.
 Fluke’s happen.
 Like that time I prepared my own tax return and it was apparently accurate.
 I saw that as the fluke it was and have used an accountant ever since.

 And wattles are this …